 WBA uses different trainers' direct observations of fellows to assess the actual performance of fellows as they manage different clinical situations in different clinical settings and provide more granular formative assessment in the crucial areas of the curriculum than does the more global assessment of CiPs in the MCR.
 WBAs are primarily aimed at providing constructive feedback to fellows in important areas of the syllabus throughout the fellowship.
-Fellows undertake each task according to their experience and ability level and the assessments which identify areas for development because their performance is not yet at the standard for the completion of that training.
+Fellows undertake each task according to their experience and ability level and the assessor must intervene if patient safety is at risk.
+It would be normal for fellows to have some assessments which identify areas for development because their performance is not yet at the standard for the completion of that training.